keisukeirie/quickdraw_prediction_model/README.md

 + Jupyter notebook that runs python codes above. note that there is no data stored in this repo.

+## Introduction:

+[Google Quickdraw](https://quickdraw.withgoogle.com/data) released dataset that contains over 50 million drawings on 5/18/2017.the google quickdraw is online pictionary game application where user is asked to draw a picture of something in 20 seconds.While user draws picture, google AI will try to predict what user is drawing.

+With this dataset, I wanted to answer following 2 questions:

+**_1. Can machine learning models distinguish similar drawings?_**
+**_2. Can machine learning models identify users' country based on their drawings?_**

+to answer these questions, I prepared 2 prediction models
+1. XGBoost ensemble method model
+2. Convolusional Neural Network model

 ## Results